-If you dismiss an employee who has worked for you for 2 years or more or you do not extend their contract, you have to compensate them for expected costs with regard to their finding new employment.
+If you dismiss an employee or you do not extend their contract, you have to compensate them for expected costs that help them find new employment.
 The payment can then be used for scholing or outplacement.
 This is called a transition payment.
-A transition payment is not obligatory in cases where Severance payment has been agreed.
+A transition payment is not obligatory in cases where severance payment has been agreed.

 When do you pay a transition payment?

-- When you do not extend the contract of an employee who has been employed for 2 years or longer.
+- When you do not extend the contract of an employee.

 - An employee resigns following seriously culpable conduct or neglect on your part.